Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Background and Problem Setup

 \subsection{Stochastic Gradient Descent for Cox Model}

+The loss function of the Cox model distinguishes its optimization from the typical loss function (e.g., mean squared error (MSE)) when applying the SGD algorithm.
+In this section, we first provide a brief overview of the SGD algorithm, followed by a discussion of how SGD for the Cox model differs from its standard applications, such as minimizing the MSE, along with the introduction of the mini-batch loss function for Cox model.

-We start this section with a brief review of the general SGD algorithm.
-In the SGD iterations, the gradient is estimated on a subset of data $D(s)\subset D(n)$.
-The subset $D(s)$ is called a mini-batch with batch size $s \ (1\leq s\leq n)$.
-Throughout this paper, we consider the batch size $s$ is fixed and does not depend on the sample size $n$.
-Let $L^{(n)}(D(n);\theta)$ be an empirical loss function of $n$ samples.
-To find the minimizer of $L^{(n)}(D(n);\theta)$, at the $(t+1)$th iteration step of SGD, the parameter is updated through
+Let $L^{(n)}(D(n);\theta)$ be an empirical loss function over $n$ samples to be minimized.
+In each iteration of the SGD algorithm, the gradient is computed based on a subset of data $D(s)\subset D(n)$, referred to as a mini-batch, where $s$ denotes the batch size $\ (1\leq s\leq n)$.
+Throughout this paper, we assume the batch size $s$ is fixed and is independent of the sample size $n$.
+At the $(t+1)$-th iteration step of SGD, the parameter is updated through